moocow-the-bovine/dta-tokwrap/README.txt

     dtatw-cids2local.perl
         Script to convert "//c/@xml:id" attributes to page-local encoding.
+        Never really used.

         See "the dtatw-cids2local.perl manpage" for more details.

-    dtatw-add-w.perl
+    dtatw-add-ws.perl
-        Script to splice "<w>" elements encoded from a stand-off (.t.xml, .u.xml, or .w.xml) XML file into a compatible (but not necessarily the *original*) "base-format" (.char.xml) file.
-Rather slow, and a tad too generous with partial word segments, due to strict adjacency and boundary criteria.
+        Script to splice "<s>" and "<w>" elements encoded from a standoff (.t.xml or .u.xml) XML file into the *original* "base-format" (.chr.xml) file, producing a .cws.xml file.
+A tad too generous with partial word segments, due to strict adjacency and boundary criteria.

-        See "the dtatw-add-w.perl manpage" for more details.

-    dtatw-add-s.perl
-        Script to splice "<s>" elements encoded from a stand-off (.t.xml, .u.xml, or .s.xml) XML file into a compatible word-spliced (.cw.xml) file as output by the "dtatw-add-w.perl" script.
-Rather slow, and a tad too generous with partial sentence segments, due to strict adjacency and boundary criteria.
+        In earlier versions of dta-tokwrap, this functionality was split between the scripts "dtatw-add-w.perl" and "dtatw-add-s.perl", which required only an *id-compatible* base-format (.chr.xml) file as the splice target.
+As of dta-tokwrap v0.35, the splice target base-format file must be *original* source file itself, since the current implementation uses byte offsets to perform the splice.

-        See "the dtatw-add-s.perl manpage" for more details.
+        See "the dtatw-add-ws.perl manpage" for more details.

     dtatw-splice.perl
         Script to splice generic standoff attributes and/or content into a